Surrounded by tradition and blessed with modernity, Lisbon’s seven hills are covered with layers of history and heritage.

 This adds a layer of charm to the already graceful city, sprawling along the margins of the river Tejo.

-The Roman and Moorish traces are everywhere, and its influence persists in present-day Lisbon.
+The Roman and Moorish traces are everywhere, and their influence persists in present-day Lisbon.

-You can find it, for instance, in the narrow cobbled streets and the whitewashed walls of the Alfama neighbourhood, the oldest quarter in Lisbon, and famed for being the cradle of fado music.
+You can find it, for instance, in the narrow cobbled streets and the whitewashed walls of the Alfama neighborhood, the oldest quarter in Lisbon, and famed for being the cradle of fado music.